menu icon

 Caramelized French Onion Dip in a bowl

-What makes French Onion Dip French?
+What Makes French Onion Dip French?

 When it comes to classic French onion dip, many people might think that the only difference between it and other onion dips is the addition of some herbs.
 However, one key difference makes French onion dip stand out from the rest: caramelization.

-How do you Caramelize Onions?
+How Do You Caramelize Onions?

 Caramelizing onions takes about 25 minutes to cook, but the results are worth it!
 The sugars in the onions will start to break down and caramelize, adding a delicious depth of flavor.